Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 For comparison was selected several widespread synthetic benchmark suites.
 All of them are scalable in parameters space and some in objective space also.
-They simulate real life problem and have main related chalanges such as multi-modality, different surface type,not uniform search space and etsetra.
+They simulate real life problem and have main related challenges such as multi-modality, different surface type, not uniform search space, etc.

 ##### ZDT